The metropolitan area of Newcastle is the second most populous area in New South Wales, and includes most of

 Newcastle was estimated to be 154,777.

-Newcastle in 1999.
-This is the film festival where film-makers come together in one place to make a short film in
+started in Newcastle in 1999.
+This is the film festival where film-makers come together in one place to make a short

 each year over the October long weekend.
 Since its humble beginnings in 1998, it has become one of the leading

 arts festivals in Australia dedicated to the work and ideas of communities not included in other major Australian

 arts festivals.
 The umbrella program includes the independent festivals Electrofringe, the National Young Writers'

 Festival, Critical Animals, Sound Summit, Crack Theatre Festival and other projects that vary from year to year.

 Newcastle has an active music culture, as well as a Conservatorium of Music which is part of the University of

 Newcastle.
 It continues to support local bands and has a large underground music scene.
 The members of

 Silverchair, the highly successful Australian band, hail from Newcastle, as does the Australian band The